BalarajuGolla/CICD-pipeline/README.md

-a fully automated CICD pipeline deployment
+a fully automated CICD pipeline deployment from balaraju golla